sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 What are SunPy affiliated packages?
 -----------------------------------
 SunPy affiliated packages are well-maintained, open-source software packages that build upon or extend the functionality of the SunPy core library.
-The main idea is that affiliated packages provide additional tools and functionality to the solar physics community that is considered outside the scope of the core library but builds upon it.
+The main idea behind affiliated packages is to provide additional tools and functionality to the solar physics community that is considered outside the scope of the SunPy core library, but builds upon it.
 Affiliated packages are aimed to integrate well with the SunPy ecosystem and together with the core library offer a diverse software ecosystem for which to perform solar data analysis.
 Affiliated packages are reviewed and registered to the SunPy project.

 There are two types of affiliated packages - *sponsored* and *non-sponsored*.
 A sponsored affiliated package is an affiliated package that is maintained and overseen by the SunPy project, examples of these include `sunpy core <https://docs.sunpy.org/en/stable/>`_ and `ndcube <https://docs.sunpy.org/projects/ndcube/en/stable/>`_.
 Non-sponsored affiliated packages on the other hand remain under the control and maintenance of the original developers, but must meet a set of standards of the SunPy project.
 Examples of non-sponsored affiliated packages would be instrument-specific affiliated packages such as `AIApy <https://pypi.org/project/aiapy/>`_.